My sister, Heather Kish, worked very hard to coordinate the events that weekend; our friends and family were eager laborers to bring it all together.

 On Sunday, June 7, we held Terry's Party: he had always insisted that there should be fun and celebration, not tears and sadness.
 So we celebrated Terry's life by including things he loved in a place he loved.
 At the Woodruff Place Town Hall (the gathering spot for our neighborhood), we hosted more than 300 friends and family with sushi, karaoke, and Maker's Mark (the true bourbon).

 Dale and Jace played a few songs with The Key Strummers, a children's ukulele band that Dale first joined in fourth grade.
 Here is a shot of Dale during his solo, "I Like Mountain Music."
-The guests looked at Terry's life in photographs and shared stories and anecdotes for more than three hours.

 For the more mature attendees, there was a CD of out-takes from an audio recording Terry had made a few years ago.
 The finished product was used at an SPJ awards banquet; the leftover cursing and screw-ups were captured on CD with a backdrop of lively music.
 In a word: hi-larious.